swarupv1/jinja2-deep-dive-day2/challenges/09-data-structures/README.md

       224.0.0.5 224.0.0.6
 ```

-> Hint:
+> Hint: You're free to choose names in your data structures that feel most appropriate to you.

-#### Task 10: Bonus - Exploring JSON data
+#### Task 10 - Bonus - Exploring JSON data

-In this task you will explore, using Python, JSON data for a single device, returned by NetBox API.
+In this task you will explore, using Python, JSON data describing single device, returned by NetBox API.

 This is an open-ended task.
 Follow instructions below to load data into your Python interpreter.

 Try to access values of different attributes at varying levels of nesting.
 Investigate data types for values you’re accessing.

+##### Steps for loading data

-Navigate to the directory named `files` contained within the challenge directory.
+- Navigate to the directory named `files` contained within the challenge directory.

 For example: